karrla/gitbook/new_releases.md

 <p style="font-size:35px"> <b> TolaData Release Notes for Users

 These release notes start in May 2016 - Present

 More details or to view other release history please see find us on GitHub: https://github.com/toladata

 ---

+June 21 2016

+<p style="font-size:20px"> <b>Added import JSON feed to TolaTables [TW:225](http://tola.work/helpdesk/tickets/225/http://tola.work/helpdesk/tickets/225/http://tola.work/helpdesk/tickets/225/)

+Import data from external services using their JSON feed

+<p style="font-size:20px"> <b>Unique Column Identifier

+When a user sets a unique column the page identifier now refreshes so the user can see the column is now set as unique without having to reload the page.

+<p style="font-size:20px"> <b>Updated "Update" button

+Previously the Update button only updated merged tables, now you can use the Update button to do a manual pull of your data from JSON, Google Sheets and Ona source

+<p style="font-size:20px"> <b>Sort Projects in the Program Dashboard

+---